RomainUCF/Temperature-Variations-of-K-Plot/README.md

-# Temperature Variations of K Plot
+# Temperature Variations of K

 The purpose of this demo is to calculate and plot variations of K lab data using [matplotlib](https://matplotlib.org/).
 This project is on going development.